-First Study in the Series 'Breaking the Stigma- A Photographic Journey of Sex Work Decriminalisation Advocacy'
+First Study in the Series 'Breaking the Stigma'- a photographic essay of Sex Work Decriminalisation and Advocacy'

 The Global Conference on the Decriminalisation of Sex Work, held in Sydney, NSW, Australia in 2012 was a groundbreaking event that brought together experts, advocates, policymakers, and sex workers from around the world to discuss the complex issue of sex work and its legal status.
 The conference aimed to promote a more nuanced and evidence-based approach to sex work policy, with a focus on the benefits of decriminalisation for sex workers, their communities, and public health.

 In Australia, the laws regarding sex work vary by state and territory, but in general, sex work is legal but regulated.
 This means that sex workers can legally offer sexual services in exchange for money, but there are laws in place that govern the industry, such as licensing requirements, health and safety regulations, and rules around advertising.
 In some states, such as New South Wales and the Australian Capital Territory, sex work is fully decriminalized, which means that there are no criminal laws that specifically target sex work.
 This means that sex workers are free to operate independently or work in licensed brothels, and they have the same legal rights as any other worker.
 In other states, such as Queensland and Victoria, sex work is legal but there are more regulations in place, such as mandatory testing for sexually transmitted infections and restrictions on where and how sex workers can operate.

 However, it's important to note that some activities associated with sex work, such as soliciting in public places or running an unlicensed brothel, are still illegal across Australia.
 Additionally, the age of consent for sexual activity varies by state and territory, but generally ranges from 16 to 18 years old.